TheoGuyard/El0ps/README.rst

 Getting started
 ---------------

-Here is a simple example of how to use ``el0ps`` to solve an L0-penalized problem.
+Here is a simple example of how to use ``el0ps`` to solve an L0-penalized problem for a fixed regularization weight.

 .. code-block:: python

     import numpy as np
     from sklearn.datasets import make_regression
-    from el0ps import Problem, Path
+    from el0ps import Problem
     from el0ps.datafit import Leastsquares
     from el0ps.penalty import Bigm
     from el0ps.solver import BnbSolver